stankukucka/covid19stats/README.md

     $ scrapy crawl covid19stats

-Or specify output file you would like to save to your crawled data
+If you want to save the scraped data to a file, you can pass the `-o` option to save data as CSV file:

     $ scrapy crawl covid19 -o covid19.csv

+Or save data as a JSON file:

+    $ scrapy crawl covid19 -o covid19.json

 ## Deploy script to Cloud service
 Create scrapinghub service [Cloudera](https://scrapinghub.com/?rfsn=3908921.3359b4).
 Deploy via shub command.
 You can read all [tutorial here](https://support.scrapinghub.com/support/solutions/articles/22000204081-deploying-your-spiders-to-scrapy-cloud)